softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 }
 ```

-You can convert the above Java code into an intermediary binary format calls Java Byte code using the `javac` compiler.
-You can then execute the byte code using the Java virtual machine.
+You can convert the above Java code into an intermediary binary format called `Java Byte Code` using the compiler (`javac`).
+Once created, you can then execute the byte code using the Java virtual machine (`java`).

 ```sh
 ➜ javac HelloWorld.java